einzeLx/einzeLx/README.md

   </br>
   <h3> 👨🏻‍💻 &nbsp;About Me</h3>

-- 🤔 &nbsp; Aspiring WebDev, hungry to learn! 🤓
+- 🤔 &nbsp; Aspiring Developer, hungry to learn! 🤓
 - 🎓 &nbsp; CSE at Institute Of Technical Education and Research. 🎓
 - 💼 &nbsp; Currently working on DiscordJS and NodeJS. 📃
 - 🌱 &nbsp; Learning about Backend and Mobile Apps. 📱